panisajan/GeneCompete/README.md

 # GeneCompete

 GeneCompete is a tool to combine heterogeneous gene expression datasets to order gene importance.
+Notice that, we suggest using Python function for large datasets.

 ## Web-Application

 https://genecompete.streamlit.app/

+## Python function

 ## Further Reading